Technology

 Draught proofing costs and savings

-It could cost between £200 and £580 to hire an installer to draught proof your home.
-It can be cheaper to do it yourself and, depending on what needs doing, could cost around £85-£275.
+It could cost between £85 and £275 to hire an installer to draught proof your home.
+It can be cheaper to do it yourself and, depending on what needs doing, could cost much less.

-Full draught proofing could save you up to £50 a year.
+Draught proofing just your windows and doors could save you up to £25 a year.
 And as well as cutting your heating bills, draught-free homes are more comfortable to live in.

 Turning down the thermostat by just one degree in a typical home could save you £85-£90 per year.